-Serbia v Norway
+Man City-bound Haaland scores in Norway win

 Post update

-Joshua King (Norway) wins a free kick on the left wing.
+Marko Grujic (Serbia) wins a free kick in the defensive half.

 Post update